Skip to content

 Capri in Myst

 Capri in the Bay of Naples is also known for being the island of the sun.
 Because of its natural beauty and the favourable weather conditions already Roman emperors used to come to Capri to spend their summers on the island.
-But even the most sunny island in the world can have a bad weather day of course and that’s what happened when I visited the place in 2018.
-You don’t see Capri very often in myst and even in poor weather conditions the island proved to be immensely beautiful.
+But even the most sunny island in the world can have a bad weather day, of course, and that’s what happened when I visited the place in 2018.
+You don’t see Capri very often in myst, and even in poor weather conditions, the island proved to be immensely beautiful.

 test